Venafi/vault-pki-monitor-venafi/README.md

 your Vault server (e.g. /opt/venafi/bundle.pem).
 You then reference that file using the 'trust_bundle_file' parameter whenever you create a new PKI role in your Vault.

-## Quickstart.
-Enabling the plugin.
+## Quickstart: Enabling the Plug-in

 This is a [Vault plugin](https://www.vaultproject.io/docs/internals/plugins.html) and is meant to work with Vault.
 This guide assumes you have already installed Vault